Bill Withers and the B-side That Brought Him Fame

 Walking Away From Recording

 But following disputes with his record company, by 1985 he gave up recording.
-He lives in Los Angeles and has not completely given up on music, as recounted in a 2009 documentary about Withers, Still Bill.
+As of 2009, he was living in Los Angeles and had not completely given up on music, as recounted in a 2009 documentary about Withers, Still Bill.

 It is too bad for us that Withers did not produce more music, but what he did produce was pretty great.
 The A-side to “Ain’t No Sunshine” should have been a hit too.
 Check out this performance of “Harlem.”